Recipe Overview

 How many people does one chicken serve?

-A roasted chicken dinner will serve four to six people, depending on how hungry they are and what else you’re serving.
+A roasted chicken dinner will serve four to six people, depending on the size of the chicken, how hungry your guests are, and what you’re serving along with the chicken.

 - Lemon: We love the bright flavor that lemon adds.
 If you’re looking for something a little different, try orange!